Gaming has seen explosive growth over the last decade — becoming a behemoth of an industry that’s worth over $200 billion.

 2. Digital ownership

-The blockchain and NFTs combine to enable asset ownership in web3 gaming, which is a facet that gamers don’t get in traditional games.
+The blockchain and NFTs combine to enable asset ownership in blockchain gaming, which is a facet that gamers don’t get in traditional games.

 Gamers spend long hours building an in-game identity (player profile) and reputation (medals, skins, etc).
 The ability to monetize these is negligible in traditional games, thanks to closed in-game economies.